czernous/persian-hugo/exampleSite/content/post/15-principles-to-writing-good-headlines.md

 ## **Bottom line**

 If you want to use copywriting tactics to drive traffic to your business.
 You need to be able to write headlines.

 Good headlines will encourage potential customers to read your content and lead them to take action.

-Need help crafting an engaging headline?

-Drop me a line using the [contact form.](https://www.ruthchernous.com/contact/)
+So what techniques do you use when creating your headlines?

+How many headlines do you create before choosing the right one?

+Let me know in the comments.